sdkbox-doc/en/src/hms/v3-lua/usage.md

     -- Game Stats
     else if "onGamePlayerStats" == args.event then
     else if "onGameSummary" == args.event then

+    -- Ad
+    else if "onAdClose" == args.event then
+    else if "onAdFail" == args.event then
+    else if "onAdLeave" == args.event then
+    else if "onAdOpen" == args.event then
+    else if "onAdLoad" == args.event then
+    else if "onAdClick" == args.event then
+    else if "onAdImpression" == args.event then
+    else if "onAdReward" == args.event then

     else
         print("unknow event ", args.event)